charlesHetterich/tmp-rnd/README.md

 # Smart Contract Dev Containers
+This repository is for R&D purposes, currently focused on developing [Dev Containers](https://containers.dev/) for Smart Contract development on Polkadot.

+### Quick Started
-1. In your projects repository, fetch our dev container environment with the following command.
+1. In your projects root directory, fetch our dev container environment:
 ```
 curl -L --create-dirs \
      -o .devcontainer/devcontainer.json \
      https://raw.githubusercontent.com/charlesHetterich/scc-rnd/main/.devcontainer/devcontainer.json
 ```

-2. Re-open inside the Dev Container (VSCode should prompt you for this.
-Make sure the "Dev Containers" plugin is installed)
+2. VScode should prompt you to "Reopen in container".
+Do this—Make sure the "Dev Containers" plugin is installed

-3. When the container loads, follow the startup instructions to load the generated Paseo address with faucet tokens.
+3. After the container loads, follow the startup instructions to load the generated Paseo address with faucet tokens.